Working Together to Provide the Best Care Possible

 1.)
 If this will be your first visit, please plan to spend several hours with us.
 A typical New Patient visit can last anywhere from 2 to 4 hours.
 Our providers are very thorough.

 2.)
-We typically submit all of your progress notes to your treating providers.
+After your visit, we will submit all of your progress notes to your treating providers.
 We want to make sure all of your physicians are kept informed of your progress.
 If you have specific providers you would like us to include when we send out our progress notes, please indicate this to us on your paper work.
 Please include their contact information as well as a fax number.

 3.)
-Our providers require that upon every visit, you must bring a completed Medication List.
+Our providers require, at every visit, that you bring a completed Medication List.
 They do not want to miss a thing!

 4.)
 Finally, you will receive the best care possible.
 If you are a current patient and have any questions about your care, please do not hesitate to contact us.